-Did You Know?

-The four leaf clover that acts as our logo was originally a three leaf clover.

 Monthly Features:

-County News page 4
+County News page 3

-Volunteer Info
+Volunteer Info page 4

-Club News page 10-11
+Club News page 9-10

+Project News page 11-13

-PDR Corner page 6-9
+PDR Corner page 5-8

 Steps to Success page 16-19

 County Calendar page 20

 council meetings are important for county wide decisions.
-Come and represent your club in person or virtually from home!
 Continued on page 4

 2019 Central Sierra Tuolumne Camp

 Save the date!
 July 14-18.
-We are currently accepting Junior Counselor Applications and looking for adult Chaperones!
-Junior Counselor Applications are due Dec.
-7 to the 4-H Office.
-Continued on page 2-3
+We are currently still looking for adult Chaperones!
+Continued on page 2

 Drive Thru Dinner - Jan 21, 2019 The

 Drive Thru Dinner is a fundraiser for Tuolumne County 4-H Council for leadership conferences and 4-H events.
 All money received is a donation to 4-H Council.
 All 4-H members are encouraged to sell tickets and all 4-H families are invited to help put on the dinner.
-Continued on page 8
+Tickets are due to the office by Jan.
+11.

+Scholarship News Five scholarships are available for graduating seniors who are 4-H members!
+Continued on page 3

 SAVE THE DATE!

-2019 Central Sierra 4-H Summer Camp \
+2019 Central Sierra 4-H Summer Camp July 15 - 19, 2019

-July 14-18 Registration for Summer Camp will be available December 1st.
+Registration for Summer Camp will be available February 1.
 Space is limited, first come first serve.
-Early Bird discounts: \$200 by January 31, \$250 by March 31, \$300 after April 1.
-Family Rate: First child is at the price set above, each additional member is \$200 (\$50 deposit holds you at this cost, final payment due June 15th, additional \$58 4-H enrollment applies for youth not Junior Counselor Applications are being accepted now, due to the Tuolumne 4-H Office by November 19 currently enrolled in 4-H) Adult Chaperones needed!
+Early Bird Discount: \$200 by Feb.
+28, \$250 by March 31, \$300 after April 1.
+Family Rate: First child is at the price set above, each additional member is \$200. \$50 deposit is required at time of registration, final payment is due June 15.
+There is an additional \$58 4-H enrollment for youth not currently enrolled in 4-H. Adult Chaperones Needed!